March Madness Betting In New York

 One other New York school won the tournament before, City College of New York in 1950.
 In fact, CCNY won both the NCAA and NIT tournaments that year, the only school ever to have performed that feat.

-As a quick reminder, remember that you won’t be able to bet on NY college hoops teams, but that doesn’t mean that you can’t root them on.
-Non-NY teams, though, are fair game to bet on this March Madness.
+As a quick reminder, remember that you won’t be able to wager on NY college hoops teams, but that doesn’t mean that you can’t root them on.
+Non-NY teams, though, are fair game to wager on this March Madness.

 Get ready for March Madness betting in NY